BeautifulTovarisch/taxnotes/tax/Filing Requirements and Due Dates.md

 ## Filing Requirements

 It is generally a good idea to file even if you don't strictly meet the requirements for record-keeping purposes and to receive a refund of any withheld tax.
-For most taxpayers, the [[Gross Income]] requirements based on [[Filing Status]] are most pertinent, but certain [[Filing Requirements and Due Dates#Special Conditions]] require filing irrespective of income.
+For most taxpayers, the [[Types of Income#Gross Income]] requirements based on [[Filing Status]] are most pertinent, but certain [[Filing Requirements and Due Dates#Special Conditions]] require filing irrespective of income.

 ### Income Requirements